Merger of Equals? Business Combinations Must Have An Acquirer!

 This misinformation was coming from the inside!

 And there it was!
-A link in the mail led me to a website dedicated to this so-called merger of equals.
+A link in the email led me to a website dedicated to this so-called merger of equals.
 The misleading term was used generously in the Fact Sheet and in the official Press Release.
 The term “merger of equals” was even cited by the CEOs within the first 18 seconds of a video announcing the deal.
 The video ends with what I believe is the first ever public fist bump of Fortune 100 CEOs and the immortal first words of Tone Loc’s Wild Thing – “Let’s do it!”

-Just to be crystal clear – there is no such thing as a merger of equals under either U.S. GAAP (ASC 805) or IFRS (IFRS 3).
+Just to be clear – there is no such thing as a merger of equals under either U.S. GAAP (ASC 805) or IFRS (IFRS 3).
 Both standards provide guidance on the accounting and reporting for transactions that represent business combinations to be accounted for under the acquisition method.

 A business combination is a transaction or other even in which an acquirer obtains control of one or more businesses.
 ASC 805 notes that “transactions sometimes referred to as true mergers or mergers of equals also are business combinations.”